When you sell online, you simply cannot afford to have anything less than stellar photos of your work.

 The guide contained some great tips about lighting and styling that I’m looking forward to implementing in my own product photos.

-And here’s a video testimonial sent in to me by Anthony Hall!
+And here’s a video testimonial from Anthony Hall…

 Your guide will be delivered in the form of a pdf document, with immediate download upon purchase.